shubh-chawda/fin-ratio-projectile-aero/README.md

 ## 🔭 1.
 Background & Motivation

 ### Experimental Context
-This project serves as a computational extension of my physics research, *"An Investigation of the Aerodynamic Effects of Fin-Length-to-Diameter Ratio on Spherical Projectiles"*.
+This project serves as a computational extension of my extended essay physics research, *"An Investigation of the Aerodynamic Effects of Fin-Length-to-Diameter Ratio on Spherical Projectiles"*.

 The original experiment explored how attaching fins of varying lengths affects the flight path of a projectile.
-Using a spring-loaded launcher and high-speed video tracking ($240 \text{ fps}$), I collected range and velocity data for 250g steel spheres with **Fin-Length-to-Diameter Ratios ($L/D$)** ranging from $0.0$ to $2.0$.
+Using a spring-loaded launcher and high-speed video tracking ($240 \text{ fps}$), we collected range and velocity data for 250g steel spheres with **Fin-Length-to-Diameter Ratios ($L/D$)** ranging from $0.0$ to $2.0$.

 ### Observed Anomaly
 Intuitively, increasing the surface area of a projectile (by adding larger fins) is expected to increase aerodynamic drag and reduce range.
-My general results supported this, showing a strong negative correlation between fin length and horizontal range.
+The general results supported this, showing a strong negative correlation between fin length and horizontal range.

 <p align="center">
   <img src="outputs/pro_telemetry.gif" width="80%" alt="Animated Comparison: Drag Reduction Effect">